adperezmorales/stanbol-php-client/README.md

     // Create
     $entityhubService = $stanbolClient->entityhub();
-    $entityhubService->setSite('ecSite'); // If you want to add the entity to a custom site instead of memory site
+    $entityhubService->setSite(SITE); // If you want to add the entity to a custom site instead of memory site
     $entity = new \Stanbol\Vocabulary\Model\Entity(ENTITY_URI);
     $entity->addPropertyValue($property, $value, $lang);
     $entityhubService->create($entity); // Return the entity id if the entity was created successfully or throw an exception if the entity could not be created or a connection error occurred